SafeHome.org may receive compensation from some providers listed on this page. Learn More

 A few drawbacks with the Indoor Cam include:

-The Outdoor Camera Pro is Vivint’s answer to the high-tech and highly functional outdoor security camera.
-It’s not cheap, but I’ve heard some good things about this device.
-So let’s have a quick look at the setup process, and then you’ll learn all about the features and tech and whether or not the Outdoor Pro makes sense for you.
+While Vivint’s Outdoor Camera Pro is high-tech and highly functional, it’s not cheap.
+So, let’s have a quick look at the setup process, and then go over the features to determine whether or not the Outdoor Pro makes sense for you.

 Love it or hate it, Vivint requires professional installation.
 Turns out, though, you’ll probably be thankful to have a pro do the install, as this hardwired camera would’ve taken at least an hour to install on my own.
 For the installer, it took a total of 20 minutes.
 Not bad, as you can see in the below photo.